CypherCove/gdx-cclibs/covetools/README.md

 or

-    compile "com.cyphercove.gdx:covetools:1.1-SNAPSHOT"
+    compile "com.cyphercove.gdx:covetools:1.1.0-SNAPSHOT"

-Cove Tools is compatible with LibGDX 1.9.5+.
+CoveTools is compatible with LibGDX 1.9.5+.
 The SNAPSHOT version will be kept up-to-date with any breaking changes in the LibGDX SNAPSHOT as quickly as possible.

-Cove Tools does not (yet) support GWT.
+CoveTools does not (yet) support GWT.

 ## AssignmentAssetManager